qfpl/applied-fp-course/FUTURE_PLANS.md

 * Discuss how you might implement logging ?
 Leave as exercise.

-7 - BOSS FIGHT - A
+N - BOSS FIGHT - A
 ---
 Replace the stringly DB layer with something better:
 - [Selda](https://selda.link/)